![]() |

 High quality teaching for learning within class is the most important factor in helping children with SEND to make good progress alongside their peers.
 Our SENCo will work closely with all our staff to ensure that provision is relevant and appropriate.
 Where it is felt that more support is required, we use a variety of approaches.
 These include:

-- Different teaching styles and differentiated work
+- Adapted teaching styles and adapted work (chunked into smaller tasks)

 - Speech and language support